Our Services

 Sometimes the penis appears bent because part of it isn't filling fully with blood.
 If erections aren't firm, curvature can look worse—and this may point to underlying circulation or hormonal issues.

-If you're experiencing changes in erection quality alongside curvature, it may help to check for Erectile Dysfunction using a free online assessment to better understand what might be affecting your sexual health.
+If you're experiencing changes in erection quality alongside curvature, take a free symptom assessment to help identify what might be affecting your sexual health before your doctor's appointment.

 A sudden bending injury during sex can cause: